Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \paragraph{} Next, \autoref{fig:model_behaviour} shows the distribution of the four types of LLM behaviour for outputs generated with persona-targeted prompts.

-The breakdown reveals clear differences in the ways in which safety mechanisms are bypassed. \textbf{Claude and Gemma are the most safety-aligned models}, with jailbreak rates of 48.0\% and 61.0\%, respectively.
-Both exhibit substantially higher rates of refusals and disclaimers than other models, while producing few malformed outputs. \textbf{Llama} and \textbf{Vicuna} come at a middle range level, with jailbreak rates around 61–66\% and modest refusal/disclaimer levels; however, \textbf{Vicuna} shows a notably high rate of malformed outputs (30.1\%), suggesting instability or coherence issues in the different languages. \textbf{Qwen} also produces a high proportion of invalid outputs (24.9\%) alongside a jailbreak rate of 70.4\%.
+The breakdown reveals clear differences in the ways in which safety mechanisms are bypassed.
+The jailbreak segments in this figure correspond to the persona-targeted column of \autoref{tab:jailbreak_rates}, since both are shares of all generated outputs. \textbf{Claude and Gemma are the most safety-aligned models}, with jailbreak rates of 48.1\% and 61.1\%, respectively.
+Both exhibit substantially higher rates of refusals and disclaimers than other models, while producing few malformed outputs. \textbf{Llama} and \textbf{Vicuna} come at a middle range level, with jailbreak rates around 61–65\% and modest refusal/disclaimer levels; however, \textbf{Vicuna} shows a notably high rate of malformed outputs (30.1\%), suggesting instability or coherence issues in the different languages. \textbf{Qwen} also produces a high proportion of invalid outputs (25.0\%) alongside a jailbreak rate of 70.4\%.

-At the other end the least safe models (\textbf{Grok, GPT, and Mistral}) exhibit the highest jailbreak rates, at 93.2\%, 86.2\%, and 85.4\%, respectively. \textbf{Grok in particular emerges as the model with the least effective safeguards}: it almost always produces coherent outputs (only 5.7\% are malformed); includes disclaimers extremely rarely (1.1\%); and almost never refuses to generate the requested disinformation narratives (0.1\%).
+At the other end the least safe models (\textbf{Grok, GPT, and Mistral}) exhibit the highest jailbreak rates, at 93.1\%, 86.0\%, and 85.4\%, respectively. \textbf{Grok in particular emerges as the model with the least effective safeguards}: it almost always produces coherent outputs (only 5.7\% are malformed), includes disclaimers extremely rarely (1.1\%, about 1 in 90 outputs), and almost never refuses to generate the requested disinformation narratives (0.1\%).

 To assess the role of language in LLM safety alignment, we analyse how refusals are distributed across the English, Portuguese, Russian, and Hindi personas for each model (\autoref{fig:refusal_acr_langs}).